illinois-impact/ece408_project/README.md

 The `commands:` key specifies the recipe that rai will execute.
 First, the project files are copied to the `/build` directory.
 Then the files in `ece408_src` are copied to `src/operator/custom/` in the MXNet source tree.
-MxNet is recompiled, and the pythong bindings are installed.
+MXNet is recompiled, and the Python bindings are installed.
 `python /src/m1.1.py` runs the `m1.1.py` python program.

 You should see the following output: